prajapatimehul/nextjs-claude-code-blueprint/README.md

 I tried 10+ repositories (Agent OS, various boilerplates, community configs) to set up Claude Code for Next.js development. **None satisfied me.**

 The problem: Too many agents, slash commands, and generalized docs.
-They duplicate what Claude Code already does (like `/explore` when Claude has Explore built-in) and eat your context window.
-Bloated configs fight against defaults instead of working with them.
+They duplicate what Claude Code already does (like `/create-feature` that launches 3 subagents to explore code, when Claude already does this when you say "create feature").
+Bloated configs eat your context window and fight against defaults.

 **This Repo's Philosophy:**
 > **Only add what's missing.
 Never duplicate what Claude Code already does.**